grafana/loki/docs/sources/query/logcli/getting-started.md

                                 file.
 Default will skip a range if it's part file is already downloaded.
       --merge-parts             Reads the part files in order and writes the output to stdout.
 Original part files will be deleted with this option.
-      --keep-parts              Overrides the default behaviour of --merge-parts which will delete the part files once all the files have been read.
+      --keep-parts              Overrides the default behavior of --merge-parts which will delete the part files once all the files have been read.
 This option will keep the part files.
       --forward                 Scan forwards through logs.
       --no-labels               Do not print any labels